prwesolek/MBTA-redline/README.md

 (5)  Ontime performance for days in summer (april, may, june, july, august, september, october, and november) is better than ontime performance for days in winter (december, january, february, march).

-We will test the hypotheses for four data sets: 2018 peak hours ontime performance, 2018 offpeak hours ontime performance, 2017 peak hours ontime performance, and 2017 offpeak hours ontime performance.
+We will test the hypotheses on four data sets: 2018 peak hours ontime performance, 2018 offpeak hours ontime performance, 2017 peak hours ontime performance, and 2017 offpeak hours ontime performance.
 The python script testerU.py tests these hypotheses via the Mann-Whitney U-test; we use the U-test because the data do not appear to be normally distributed.
-The script is to be ran from the command line and takes one input; the input should be one of the csv files  offpeak-year.csv and peak-year.csv.
+The script is to be ran from the command line and takes one input, which is to be one of the csv files  offpeak-year.csv and peak-year.csv.
 The script will ask for a temperature input, so the user is welcome to play around with other temperatures.
 If the U-test is successful, a report is written into a txt file.
 Otherwise a failure notice is printed to the command line.

 Test results: